-The higher price demanded for bigeye tuna over yellowfin has seen a change in targetting methods in the WTP longline fisheries since the late 1970s.
-References indicate that bigeye tuna are generally taken at greater depth than yellowfin (Suzuki, 1988; Hanamoto, 1987), with one of the prime factors being a bigeye preference for a lower temperature range of $10-15^{\circ}$ C. Figure 4.5 shows the distribution of the mean depth of the 15° isotherm throughout the WTP and WSP and thus provides some indication of the depth required for longline gear to target bigeye in these areas.
+The higher price demanded for bigeye tuna than for yellowfin has seen a change in targeting methods in the WTP longline fisheries since the late 1970s.
+References indicate that bigeye tuna are generally taken at greater depth than yellowfin (e.g. Suzuki et al. 1977), with one of the prime factors being a bigeye preference for a lower temperature range of 10°-15°C. Figure 4.4 shows the distribution of the mean depth of the 15° isotherm throughout the WTP and WSP and thus provides some indication of the depth required for longline gear to target bigeye in these areas.

-Suzuki (1988) uses the value of hooks per basket as a relative measure for depth of fishing in the presentation of the time-series breakdown of the deep versus conventional gear distribution for Japanese longline vessels for the years 1975-1985.
-Figure 4.4 shows combined annual frequency of hooks per basket used by longline vessels fishing in the WTP and WSP for the years 1981-1992, based on data held in the RTFD.
-In both areas, there are distinct groups which represent conventional gear utilisation (WTP : 3-6 hooks per basket; WSP : 5-8 hooks per basket) and deep gear utilisation (WTP and WSP : > = 10 hooks per basket), with very little activity coming from the intermediate group (WTP : 7-9 hooks per basket; WSP : 9 hooks per basket).
-It is evident that the trend for recent years has been towards nearly 100% for the deployment of deep gear and thus some preference for targeting bigeye tuna.
-However, it should be noted that practices, such as shallow-set targetting of bigeye around the full moon period, also occur.
+Suzuki et al. (1977) use the value of hooks per basket as a relative measure for depth of fishing; two broad categories of vessels in the Japanese longline fleet were identified: those that set their gear 'deep', and those with 'conventional' setting.
+Figure 4.5 shows combined annual frequency of hooks per basket used by longline vessels fishing in the WTP and WSP for the years 1981-1992, based on data held in the RTFD.
+In both areas, there are distinct groups which represent conventional gear utilisation (WTP: 3-6 hooks per basket; WSP: 5-8 hooks per basket) and deep gear utilisation (WTP and WSP: >= 10 hooks per basket), with very little activity coming from the intermediate group (WTP: 7-9 hooks per basket; WSP: 9 hooks per basket).
+It is evident that the trend for recent years has been towards nearly 100 per cent deployment of deep gear and thus some preference for targeting bigeye tuna.
+However, it should be noted that practices such as shallow-set targeting of bigeye around the full-moon period also occur.